thinking-with-computers/ludus-spec/README.md

 ## A draft specification for the Ludus language

 ### Overview
 Ludus is a contemporary translation of Logo.
 It draws heavily, also, from Lisps: Scheme and Clojure.
+As well as Elixir (which itself draws from Clojure).
 It is designed from the ground up to be as friendly as possible in syntax, error messages, and use.
 Its particular characteristics are:
 * It is expression-based.
-* It is immutable by default, including persistent data structures.
+* It is immutable by default, including only persistent data structures.
 * It uses pattern-matching extensively.

 ### Syntax & language base